Malaysia's egg shortage sets Indian hatcheries on path for record exports

 Malaysia's egg production would recover in a few months as the government has increased a subsidy, said Tan Chee Hee, president of the Federation of Livestock Farmers' Association of Malaysia.

-Meantime, prices in India have shot up to a record 565 rupees ($6.96) per 100 eggs.
-Up by nearly a quarter on year ago levels, the high cost of eggs has added to India's concerns over food price inflation.
+Meantime, prices in India have shot up to a record 565 rupees ($6.96) per 100 eggs, up by nearly a quarter on year ago prices and adding to domestic concerns over food price inflation.

 Exports are rising amid robust local consumption during the winter months, said Prasanna Pedgaonkar, general manager of poultry-focused Venky's VENK.NS.